-Climate change is anticipated to have far-reaching effects in Africa, threatening many of the advances made through efforts to achieve the Sustainable Development Goals by 2030.
-Ensuring the continuity and sustainability of development in the context of climate change will be at the centre of post-2015 international development agendas.
+Climate change is anticipated to have far-reaching effects in Africa, threatening many of the advances made through efforts to achieve the Sustainable Development Goals (SDGs) by 2030.
+Ensuring the continuity and sustainability of development in the context of climate change is at the centre of international development agendas.

-Studies to predict the effects of climate change suggest that, by 2025, growing-season average temperatures will be warmer than those of 1960-2002 for four years in ten for the majority of Africa's maizegrowing areas.
+Studies suggest that, by 2025, growing-season average temperatures will be warmer than those of 1960-2002 for four years in ten for the majority of Africa's maizegrowing areas.
 This is projected to reach nearly nine years in ten by 2050, and nearly ten by 2075.

-Climate models also suggest that rainfall will become progressively more unpredictable, with a decline in yearly totals and increasing incidence of floods and droughts.
+Climate models also suggest that rainfall will become progressively more unpredictable, with falling yearly totals and increasing cases of floods and droughts.

-These climate trends are likely to lead to worsening land degradation and pest and weed pressure, with crop failure occurring more often, exacerbating food insecurity.
-To adapt to these adverse conditions, many resource-constrained smallholder farmers will need to modify their farming systems to incorporate cereal crops with greater drought resistance, such as sorghum and millet, and to replace cattle with small ruminants for dairy production.
+These climate trends are likely to exacerbate land degradation, and pest and weed pressure, with more frequent crop failures and worsening food insecurity.
+To adapt to these adverse conditions, many resourceconstrained smallholders will need to modify their farming systems by incorporating drought-tolerant cereal crops, such as sorghum and millet, and replacing dairy cattle with small ruminants.